Look at how far we have come, ladies and gentlemen.

 Let me.

-What TV station, what what network?
+What network?

-Show various comments.
+Show various kinds.

-The Wall Street Journal, I know, condemned me.
+The Wall Street Journal I know condemned me.

-Uh, some unsigned editorial condemned me.
+Some unsigned editorial condemned me.

-They said I was very close to being right two days ago when I talked about I know signs, but yesterday I, you know, I joined the little frat boy chorus as I broke it down, yo.
+They said I was very close to being right two days ago when I talked about Inez Signs.

 By the way, I have printed this out.

-I look at a lot of sports media during the football season.
+There is, I look at a lot of sports media during the football season.

 And, you know, I've often said on this program, I'm amazed at how a real man can become such a pansy liberal.